pagkly/Zed/Investopedia4/How to Identify a Goldilocks Economy.md

 -   A Goldilocks economy describes an ideal state for an economy whereby the economy is not expanding or contracting by too much.
 -   A Goldilocks economy has steady economic growth, preventing a recession, but not so much growth that inflation rises by too much.
--   A Goldilocks state is ideal for investing because as companies grow and generate positive earnings growth, stocks perform well.
+-   A Goldilocks state is ideal for investing because as companies grow and generate positive earnings growth, [[Stocks|stocks]] perform well.

 ## Maintaining a Goldilocks Economy